 The aim of this Action is collaboration on developing inclusive vocational education and trainings with strong emphasis on practical, e.g., work-based training schemes for development of relevant skills which respond to the labour market needs.
-Its aim is to develop and improve the skills of local and regional workforce making them well-trained in applying modern tools and digital solutions in the given field.
+Its aim is to contribute to upskilling and reskilling of local and regional workforce making them well-trained in applying modern tools and digital solutions in the given field.

-The proposed vocational training activities contribute to accessible and socially inclusive education and better employment opportunities.
+The proposed vocational training activities and strong emphasis on green and digital skills contribute to accessible and socially inclusive education and better employment opportunities.